Skip to main content

 • Model Gateway - Intelligent routing layer to LLM providers with built-in telemetry, token cost control, and fallbacks capabilities

-As the ultimate AI builder’s playground, Blaxel doesn’t require you to learn and adopt a framework or architecture.
+As the ultimate AI builder’s toolkit, Blaxel doesn’t require you to learn and adopt a framework or architecture.
 However, we do recommend best-practices from our experience working with top AI teams and aim to provide guardrails and framing when you build your agents.

 • Break down and distribute your agents whenever possible.
 A single monolithic agent handling all tool calls, LLM calls, and task workflows can be deployed to Blaxel—but it will be harder to maintain, monitor, and will use resources inefficiently.
 Blaxel SDK allows builders to split services and connect them from your code.